neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 ### Learn with hands-on

-We all met successfully a technological or methodological challenge in our project and this session is about sharing our success and knowledge with other NEIC projects.
+We all successfully met a technological or methodological challenge in our project and this session is about sharing our success and knowledge with other NEIC projects.

-Each project has been asked to submit at least one topic for a short hand-on/demo/show me your tool session.
-All projects have very well responded and thanks to their feedbacks and internal discussions we have now the following topics:
+Each project has been asked to submit at least one topic for a short hand-on/demo/show me your tools session.
+All projects have responded and thanks to their feedback and internal discussions we have converged to the following topics:

 1. How do we use tools for version control and co-editing e.g. Google drive, Wiki, Github?
 2. How do we use Slack, TypeForm and Zendesk to organise communication and events?